Anterior Lumbar Interbody Fusion (ALIF)

 Anterior Lumbar Interbody Infusion Recovery and Rehabilitation

-Most patients stay in the hospital for several days post-surgery, depending on the level of pain, mobility, overall health, and available support at home.
+Following anterior lumbar interbody fusion surgery, most patients stay in the hospital, but length of stay depends on the level of pain, mobility, overall health, and available support at home.
 Patients are encouraged to stand and walk on the first day after surgery, often with the help of a back brace.

 Why Choose Hoag Orthopedic Institute for ALIF?